On this page

 The Committee, in fulfilling its review of the appropriateness of financial reporting, will:

-- review the annual financial statements, including compliance with the PGPA Act, the PGPA Rules and the Accounting Standards and additional department information (other than financial statements) required by Finance for the purpose of preparing the Australian Government consolidated financial statements (including the supplementary reporting package)
+- Review the annual financial statements, including compliance with the PGPA Act, the PGPA Rules and the Accounting Standards; and additional department information (other than financial statements) required by Finance for the purpose of preparing the Australian Government consolidated financial statements (including the supplementary reporting package); and

 The Committee, in fulfilling its review of the appropriateness of performance reporting, will: